🥳 Migrate from Hiver to Gmelius by December 15, 2025 and get your first year with us for free!

 Superhuman remains a suitable choice for individual email power users who value speed above all, but for many teams, especially those needing collaboration or automation, a Superhuman alternative offers better value.

-What is Superhuman?
-Key Features
+What Is Superhuman?

 Superhuman's interface